 Transporting and installing the bridge girders was challenging due to their length and weight, especially in a tight urban setting where transporting a fully assembled bridge could pose difficulties.

-The 220-ton bridge girder for the Union bridge shipped in a single piece by barge from Pier 14 in Hamilton to Queens Quay, Toronto.
-An engineered ramp was constructed at Queens Quay to offload and transport the girder onto 141 Bay Street.
+To offload and transport the girder onto 141 Bay Street, the team constructed an engineered ramp at Queens.
 Pinnacle Logistics and Western Mechanical Electrical Millwright Services Ltd., a heavy transport company, handled the transportation logistics, and the entire trip took six days.